ilkkamtk/fullstack/Week13/mongoengine-validation.md

 - The `username` field is required and must be between 3 and 50 characters long.
 - The `email` field is required and must be unique.
 - The `age` field must be a non-negative integer.
 - The `clean` method provides custom validation to ensure the email contains an "@" symbol.
+Clean methods are called automatically before saving or updating documents.

 ## Handling Validation Errors